New Port Richey Wrongful Death Lawyer

-If a family member has been killed due to the negligence of another, you should call our New Port Richey wrongful death lawyers for a free consultation at (727) 848-8892 so we can discuss the specific facts involved in bringing the claim.
+If a family member has been killed due to the negligence of another, you should call our New Port Richey personal injury lawyers for a free consultation at (727) 848-8892 so we can discuss the specific facts involved in bringing the claim.
 You can also schedule an appointment using our contact form.

 John and Martha's True Story

 I recently had a tragic case in which a woman was killed in New Port Richey when she was struck by an automobile while crossing the street.
 The reason she was out of her vehicle is that she and her husband had been involved in a minor accident and had stopped to investigate the damage.
 I had an Estate set up and obtained the policy limits from both motorists.
 I work closely with Estate attorneys so that wrongful death claims are pursued in a timely manner.